 The appointee will contribute to research projects on a population-based cohort of older adults and studies of medication for global healthy aging promotion.
 He/She will coordinate projects, manage and analyse statistical data, write reports and manuscripts, and perform other duties as assigned.
 This post will provide an opportunity to gain excellent analytical experience in the medical and public health fields.
 Enquiries about the duties of the post should be sent to Dr. Maggie Kwok at firstname.lastname@example.org.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will commence on May 20, 2021 and continue until September 30, 2021, or until the post is filled, whichever is earlier.
+Review of applications will commence on May 20, 2021 and continue until September 30, 2021 (extended to December 31, 2021), or until the post is filled, whichever is earlier.